axa-group/Parsr/docs/api-guide.md

 ## 1. Send Your Document: `POST /document`

 First of all, you need to do a POST request to send the document to Parsr.
-Along that, you need to send the configuration to tell Parsr what kind of processing it must perform on the file.
+Along that, you can send the configuration file to tell Parsr what kind of processing it must perform on the file.
+If you don't provide a config file, the default config file will be used.

 **Regarding the configuration file, please refer to the [configuration file documentation](configuration.md).** (**Tip**: You can also obtain the default configuration on the server via the endpoint: `/api/v1/default-config`.
 See [Section 4](#4-server-configuration-access).)